ZJaffee/osproj/README.md

     [[0, 0, 0, 0, 0], [0, 0, 1, 0, 0], [0, 0, 0, 1, 1], [0, 0, 1, 1, 0], [0, 0, 0, 0, 0]]
     Conway's step 3 :
     [[0, 0, 0, 0, 0], [0, 0, 0, 1, 0], [0, 0, 0, 0, 1], [0, 0, 1, 1, 1], [0, 0, 0, 0, 0]]

+**Constraints**

+Note that the grid size must be larger than 4x4 in order for the program to work.